- Phone number

 I worked for many years as an IT Project Manager until personal tragedy and trauma caused me to re-evaluate my life.
 I sought out personal therapy and the experience changed me.
 I turned my back on a successful but deeply unfulfilling career to become a Counsellor/Psychotherapist, and I am now passionately dedicated to providing the same help that I received to others.

-In addition to my private practice, I work for York St John University's Counselling and Mental Health Centre in a varied role - assessment/allocation of new clients, safeguarding and dealing with some of the more complex cases the Centre receives, as well as providing counselling to individuals on low income on a voluntary basis.
-I previously worked as an NHS referral therapist for Mind (Hull and East Yorkshire).
+Until recently, I worked for York St John University's Counselling and Mental Health Centre in addition to my private practice, dealing with some of the more complex cases the Centre receives, as well as providing counselling to individuals on low income on a voluntary basis.
+I also previously worked as an NHS referral therapist for Mind (Hull and East Yorkshire).

 My varied life experiences, positive and negative, provide real benefit to me as a therapist.
 I have in the past experienced hardship, despair and many of the issues that my clients deal with.
 This enables me to bring real empathy and understanding to therapy.